JesseGuerrero/Darkan-game-server/.swm/modular-plugins.olbpj.sw.md

 <br/>

-and here is the generic
+And here is the generic...
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/main/java/com/rs/plugin/handlers/PluginHandler.java
 ```java